-- minimum distances around the apparatus for sufficient ventilation; - the ventilation should not be impeded by covering the ventilation openings with items, such as newspapers, table-cloths, curtains, etc.; - no naked flame sources, such as lighted candles, should be placed on the apparatus; - attention should be drawn to the environmental aspects of battery disposal; - the use of apparatus in the tropical and/or moderate climates.
+- minimum distances around the apparatus for sufficient ventilation. - the ventilation should not be impeded by covering the ventilation openings with items, such as newspapers, table-cloths, curtains, etc.. - no naked flame sources, such as lighted candles, should be placed on the apparatus. - the use of apparatus in tropical and/or moderate climates.